 - Take over-the-counter pain relief medicine

-Take pain killers right before you go in for your appointment to get the braces on or tightened.
+Take pain killers right before you go in for your appointment to get the braces tightened.
 The medicine will start working much before your pain starts.
 A single dose of pain killer is good enough to mitigate the slight discomfort and braces pain.
 However, ensure you discuss with your orthodontist before taking medicine.

 - Use an oral anesthetic